mithun789/Zcode/docs/README.md

 **Last Updated**: November 13, 2025
 **Version**: 1.0 - Phase 2 Complete
+**Status**: Repository cleaned and pushed to GitHub **Recent Changes**:
+- Cleaned up build files from repository to reduce size
+- Removed unwanted documentation files
+- Pushed initial commit to GitHub (https://github.com/mithun789/Zcode)
-**Status**: Ready for Testing and Phase 3 Implementation
+- Ready for Testing and Phase 3 Implementation

-Made with ❤️ for the Android community
+Made with ❤️ by Mithun Kumar for the Android community